 Q: Do you ever get bored with travelling the world?

 A: Absolutely not!
-There are times when we feel a bit exhausted or overwhelmed from trying to juggle travelling and websiting and need some down time…but no, we’re always excited to see and do new things each and every day.
-That’s the best part about backpacking, there’s always something new around each corner.
+There are times when we feel a bit exhausted or overwhelmed from trying to juggle travelling and blogging and need some down time…but no, we’re always excited to see and do new things each and every day.
+That’s the best part about travelling, there’s always something new around each corner.

 Q: How do you get around?

 Q: What is your favourite country so far?

 A: We don’t have a clear answer for that one.
 Each country is beautiful in its own way and has something to offer.
-However, the ones that stand out in our minds the most are: Thailand, India, Indonesia, Egypt, Mozambique, Turkey, China, Mongolia and Iran.
+However, the ones that stand out in our minds the most are: Thailand, India, Indonesia, Egypt, Mozambique, Turkey, China, Mongolia, Mexico, Italy, Cuba, Grenada and Iran.

 Q: What are the weirdest things you’ve eaten on your travels?

 A: Scorpion, maggot, toad, horse meat, duck’s blood, cow stomach and ox tongue.

 Q: Where do you sleep?

-A: We typically go for a hotel/guesthouse/hostel/hut or some sort of accommodation that is unique, has a funky vibe and lots of other like-minded travellers around.
+A: We typically go for a hotel/guesthouse/hostel/hut or some sort of accommodation that is unique, and if possible, eco-friendly and locally owned.

-We’ve slept on plenty of planes, trains, cars and buses.
+We’ve also slept on plenty of planes, trains, cars and buses.